How to Format Your Emails With Examples & Best Practices

 Newsletter email formatting

-• Towards the newsletter end, we include a 3rd CTA.
+• Towards the end of the newsletter, we include a 3rd CTA.
 It changes in every edition.

-• Then, we sign off and, in the end, include a feedback form to get insights into our edition.
+• Then, we sign off and include a feedback form at the end to get insights into our edition.

 Newsletter email format